cttynul/charon/README.md

 # Charon: Just another Javascript no-backend blog

-Welcome to Charon, the simplest way to run a static blog.
+Welcome to Charon Engine, the simplest way to run a static blog.
 Tired of complex databases, expensive hosting, and endless security patches?
-Charon is your one-way ticket to a backend-free paradise.
+Charon Engine is your one-way ticket to a backend-free paradise.
 Write in Markdown, and let a little JavaScript magic do the rest.

-### ✨ New Features Added
+### ✨ Key Features

-In addition to the original functionalities, the blog now includes the following improvements:

-* **Improved Transition Animations**: The transparency effect has been replaced with a smoother sliding animation for page transitions.
-* **Advanced Post Management**: Posts now support additional metadata such as tags, author, and publication date.
+This blog engine is packed with features to make your blogging experience smooth and enjoyable:

+* **Completely Backend-Free**: No databases, no server-side logic, just static files.
+* **Markdown-Powered**: Write your content in simple Markdown files.
+* **Automatic Post Management**: The `sync.js` script automatically scans your content, manages metadata, and organizes your files.
 * **Automatic Sorting**: Articles are automatically sorted by publication date, from most recent to least recent.
 * **Interactive Tag Filter**: On the homepage, you can select and filter articles based on specific tags to easily find content of interest.
-* **Custom Tags**: Tags are now displayed with a darker color for better readability in articles.
+* **Customizable View Modes**: Choose between a modern "grid" or a classic "list" view for your homepage.
+* **Smooth Page Transitions**: Optional sliding animations for a seamless user experience.
+* **Syntax Highlighting**: Code blocks are automatically highlighted for better readability.
+* **Mathematical Notation**: Support for KaTeX for rendering mathematical formulas.
-* **Simplified Navigation**: The page automatically scrolls to the top when a new article or page is opened, improving the navigation experience.
+* **Clean Navigation**: The page automatically scrolls to the top when a new article or page is opened, improving the navigation experience.

-* **Readable Font**: The font for titles has been changed to a more readable one, ensuring a more pleasant reading experience.
+---

-### ⚙️ Updated Project Structure
+### ⚙️ Project Structure

-The project structure now includes the following files:
+The project structure is intuitive and easy to navigate

 ```
 .